 Perfumes are known to evoke strong memories and transport you to a specific moment or remind you of a certain someone.
 But as they say, ‘all good things must come to an end.’ perfume too comes with an expiry date.
 Yes!
-We’re aware that there’s a common misconception about perfumes and fragrances that they don't expire.
+If you’ve ever wondered, “does perfume expire?” the answer is a definite yes.
+We’re aware that there’s a common misconception about whether perfumes expireand that they don't go bad.
 But sorry to burst that bubble, as perfumes do expire.
-Most perfumes don’t have their expiry date mentioned on the packaging, but they can still expire, and the exact time depends on several factors.
+Most perfumes don’t have an expiry date mentioned on the packaging, but they can still go bad, and the exact time depends on several factors.

 On some occasions, you must have noticed that the color of your perfume has slightly changed over time, or its scent appears to be a little different.
-These are some of the first signs that your perfume may have gone bad.
+These are some of the first signs that your perfume may have expired.
 And using an expired fragrance can cause skin irritation and leave you with an unpleasant olfactory experience.
-So, to understand the lifespan of your favorite perfume, you must learn to recognise the signs.
+So, to understand when a perfume expires, you must learn to recognize the signs.

 How Long Can Perfume Last?

-Your perfume's shelf life depends heavily on its storage conditions.
-If exposed to heat, light, or air, its scent tends to deteriorate quickly.
+Your perfume's expiration date depends heavily on its storage conditions.
+If exposed to heat, light, or air, a fragrance can expire faster.
 Hence, whenever you purchase a perfume bottle, you’ll find clear instructions on its packaging to store it in a cool and dark place away from sunlight.

 Signs That Your Perfume Has Gone Bad

-Now, let’s talk about how you can easily recognise that your favorite perfume bottle may have expired.
+Now, let’s talk about how you can easily recognize that your perfume bottle may have expired.

 1. Change in Scent